TeskaLabs/asab/doc/asab/module.rst

     from mymodule import MyModule
     app.add_module(MyModule)

+For more details see :any:`Application.add_module`.

 Lifecycle
 ---------

-.. py:method:: Module.initialize
+.. py:method:: Module.initialize(app)

 Called when the module is initialized.
 It can be overriden by an user.

-.. py:method:: Module.finalize
+.. py:method:: Module.finalize(app)

 Called when the module is finalized e.g. during application exit-time.
 It can be overriden by an user.